jonathanwoolf/gps/README.md

 For convenience, the function is called in an infinite loop nested in a try / except block and the return statement is printed to terminal.
-Type 'ctrl c' to guarantee that the serial port is clsoed when you end the program
+Type 'ctrl c' to guarantee that the serial port is closed when you end the program

 ## Give yourself permanent access to the port:
 #### Discover which serial port is in use